Before you start

 Wait for AI analysis

-getbased processes the file locally, strips personal information, then sends the anonymized text to your AI provider.
-This typically takes 5–20 seconds.
+getbased processes the file locally, strips personal information, then sends anonymized text or images to your AI provider.
+This typically takes 5-20 seconds for a normal report.

 Review the import preview

 Before anything is saved, you see exactly what the AI found.
-Review each row and exclude anything you don’t want by clicking the × button.
+Review each row and exclude anything you do not want by clicking the × button.
 The button toggles to + so you can re-include rows.

 Pre-flight checks